wavesplatform/waves-lessons/lessons/EN/B. How the waves works/e. What is a smart account and setting account script/lesson.md

 ### Limitations ###

 Any account may have only one script attached to it.
-“Detaching” a script from a smart account or replacing it with a new one is possible only if the "old" script doesn't forbid it.
+“Detaching” a script from a smart account or replacing it with a new one is possible only if the "old" script does not forbid it.

 ### Set script transaction ###

-There are 2 major ways of smart account script installation:
+There are two major ways of smart account script installation:
 - [Waves IDE](#wavesidechapterreference):
     1. Open the [Waves IDE](https://waves-ide.com/) with a signed-in account;
-    2. Click "+" in the right corner of the IDE, select "Account script":
+    2. Click "+" in the right corner of the IDE, and select "Account script":
     ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/B.%20How%20the%20waves%20works/e.%20What%20is%20a%20smart%20account%20and%20setting%20account%20script/images/smartac_1.png?raw=true)
     1. Write the Ride script code and click "Deploy":
     ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/B.%20How%20the%20waves%20works/e.%20What%20is%20a%20smart%20account%20and%20setting%20account%20script/images/smartac_2.png?raw=true)
-    1. Select the account and the tool that you would sign this [transaction](https://docs.waves.tech/en/blockchain/transaction-type/set-script-transaction) with.
+    1. Select the account and the tool with which you would sign this [transaction](https://docs.waves.tech/en/blockchain/transaction-type/set-script-transaction).
       After this, publish the smart account script.
       ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/B.%20How%20the%20waves%20works/e.%20What%20is%20a%20smart%20account%20and%20setting%20account%20script/images/smartac_3.png?raw=true)
-    2. As a result of a succesful operation, you will see a similar notification:
+    2. As a result of a successful operation, you will see a similar notification:
       ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/B.%20How%20the%20waves%20works/e.%20What%20is%20a%20smart%20account%20and%20setting%20account%20script/images/smartac_4.png?raw=true)